groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/_index.en.md

   items:
     # feature loop
-    - icon: "merge"
+    - icon: "sign"
       title: "Adding Signatures"
       content: "Sign a document using various supported signature types by placing a digital signature precisely at any position on any page."

     # feature loop
-    - icon: "split"
+    - icon: "custom"
       title: "Customizing results"
       content: "Customize the signature appearance by adjusting color, font, border, rotation, and other features to achieve the desired result."

     # feature loop
-    - icon: "move"
+    - icon: "password"
       title: "Securing documents with password"
       content: "For many supported document types, you can protect the signed document with a password."

     # feature loop
-    - icon: "remove"
+    - icon: "protect"
       title: "Preventing unauthorized changes"
       content: "Protect important business documents signed with a digital certificate from unauthorized modifications."

     # feature loop
-    - icon: "rotate"
+    - icon: "convert"
       title: "Obtaining results in desired formats"
       content: "Easily obtain signed result files in any supported format.
 You can also convert MS Word documents to PDF effortlessly."

     # feature loop
-    - icon: "swap"
+    - icon: "preview"
       title: "Document preview"
       content: "Save any page of a document as an image for future processing."

     # feature loop
-    - icon: "extract"
+    - icon: "search"
       title: "Searching for signatures"
       content: "It is possible to get information about previously added signatures in specific documents."

     # feature loop
-    - icon: "orientation"
+    - icon: "validate"
       title: "Validating documents"
       content: "Validate the correctness of signatures on any signed document."

     # feature loop
-    - icon: "preview"
+    - icon: "update"
       title: "Managing signatures"
       content: "Once a signature is placed on a document page, it can be deleted, moved, or updated as needed."